Hierarchical Attention-based Age Estimation and Bias Estimation: Experimental Results

 \subsection{Datasets}

 MORPH Album II \cite{1613043} is one of the largest longitudinal face databases available.
-It contains about 55k facial images of 13.5k subjects whose ages range from 16 to 77, such that each subject is depicted in multiple images.
-The identity of the subject in each image is known.
-All images are mugshots taken in a controlled environment of good image quality, centered faces poses and neutral face expressions.
+It contains 55,134 facial images of 13,617 subjects with ages 16-77, such that each subject is depicted in multiple images, the identity of the subject in each image is known.
+All images are mugshots taken in a controlled environment of good image quality, centered faces poses, and neutral faces expressions.
 The dataset depicts both genders, and multiple ethnic groups, mostly white and black.
 Its demographic and gender breakdown is reported in Table \ref{table:demographic_comparison}.
+The CACD dataset \cite{chen14cross} contains 163,446 images of 2,000 celebrities between the ages of 14 and 62, collected from the Internet.
+The identity of the subject in each image is given.

-We follow two evaluation protocols used in previous works to define the training and testing sets, The first, is the Random-Split (RS) protocol, in which the face images are randomly split to train and test, such that the images of the \textit{same} person of the \textit{same} age, might appear in both train and test sets.
+We follow two evaluation protocols used in previous works \cite{Mean-Variance, 9145576} to define the training and testing sets, The first, is the Random-Split (RS) protocol, in which the face images are randomly split to train and test sets, such that the images of the \textit{same} person might appear in \textit{both} train and test sets.
 This creates a leakage between the train and test sets, as it essentially mixes age estimation with age recognition.
-Thus, a face recognition scheme, with no age estimation training, can achieve perfect age estimation accuracy.
-The Second protocol is the Subject-Exclusive (SE) protocol, where identities are randomly split to be either train or test, but not both, to avoid leakage.
-Due to the leakage, the RS accuracy is significantly higher than the SE scores for \textit{all} schemes and datasets.
-Hence, we submit that the RS metric should be considered less reliable and avoided in future works when possible.
-In this work we report RS results due to legacy results we have to compare with.
-The MORPH II can be used to evaluate the age estimation accuracy using both protocols.
-We avoided using the AFAD dataset \cite{7780901}, where the identities of the subjects are unknown, implying that only the RS protocol can be applied.
-Similarly, the FG-NET dataset \cite{cootes2008fg} consisting of only 1,002 images of 82 subjects, which is too small for our Transformer-driven approach.
+Thus, a face recognition scheme, without age estimation training, can achieve perfect age estimation accuracy.
+The second protocol is the Subject-Exclusive (SE) protocol, where identities are randomly split to be either train or test, but not both, to avoid leakage.
+Due to leakage, the RS accuracy is significantly higher than the SE scores for \textit{all} schemes and datasets.
+Hence, we submit that the RS metric should be considered less reliable and avoided in future work when possible.
+In this work, we report the RS results due to legacy results that we compare to.
+The MORPH II and CACD datasets can be used to assess the accuracy of age estimation using both protocols.

+We avoided using the small-scale datasets that are too small for our Transformer-driven approach: FG-NET \cite{cootes2008fg}, FERET \cite{PHILLIPS1998295}, Chalearn LAP 2015 \cite{agustsson2017appareal} and UTKFace \cite{zhifei2017cvpr}.
+We also avoided the AFAD dataset \cite{7780901} that is missing the identities, implying that only the RS protocol can be applied.